About this Project

-Half your energy bill goes to heating and air conditioning your home, on average.
+On average, half your energy bill goes to heating and air conditioning your home.
 If your units are not running in top form, they’re wasting your money.
-An annual check-up and maintenance keeps them running efficiently, keeps your energy bills in line, and can also increase their useful life, delaying expensive system replacement.
+An annual check-up with maintenance keeps your appliances running efficiently, it keeps your energy bills in line, and can also increase their useful life, delaying expensive system replacement.

 - Making sure all connections are tight and working properly

-- Checking thermostat operation, making sure it turns off & on at the right setting
+- Checking thermostat operation, making sure it turns off and on at the right setting

 - Lubricating all moving parts and motors